dataforseo/TypeScriptClient/docs/classes/BacklinksDomainPagesSummaryLiveRequestInfo.md

-indicates whether the backlinks from subdomains of the target are excluded optional field if set to false, the backlinks from subdomains of the target will be ommited and you won’t receive the same domain in the response;
+indicates whether the backlinks from subdomains of the target are excluded optional field if set to false, backlinks from the subdomains of the target domain will be ommited and you won’t receive the same domain in the response;
 default value: true

 #### Implementation of